GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

     -remove = UploadToCPAN
     -remove = GatherDir

-    # The MakeMaker Plugin gets an additional setting
-    # in order to support "version ranges".
-    eumm_version = 7.1101
+    ; The MakeMaker Plugin gets an additional setting ; in order to support "version ranges". eumm_version = 7.1101

-    # The defaults for author and license come from
+    ; The defaults for author and license come from [Author::GSG]
-    #[Author::GSG]

     [MetaJSON]
     [OurPkgVersion]